9bany/create-tag-to-another-action/README.md

-# Create a tag for another repository
+# Create a tag to repository
 An action that create a tag and push to another repository.